 Be primarily responsible for the design and implementation of PCC campaigns;

-Perform duties outlined in the PCC Social and Political Advocacy Coordinator job description;
+Perform duties outlined in the PCC Social & Political Advocacy Coordinator job description.

-Be selected by the PCC Coordinator through an application and interview process.

 The Community Facilitation Coordinator, who shall:

-Be responsible for encouraging open dialogue revolving around 2STLGBQIA+ issues by overseeing and facilitating community groups;
+Be responsible for encouraging open dialogue centred around 2STLGBQIA+ issues by overseeing and facilitating community groups;

-Ensure that safe(r) spaces are created for marginalized groups within the 2STLGBQIA+ community.
-This includes the mandatory requirement for the implementation of closed groups dedicated to BIPoC and disabled 2STLGBQIA+ folks respectively.
+Ensure that safe(r) spaces are created for marginalized groups within the 2STLGBQIA+ community;

+These spaces include the mandatory requirement for the implementation of closed groups dedicated to BIPoC and disabled 2STLGBQIA+ people respectively.

 Schedule after hours community groups and act as a point of contact for all community group facilitators;

-Perform duties outlined in the PCC Community Facilitation Coordinator job description;
+Perform duties outlined in the PCC Community Facilitation Coordinator job description.

-Be selected by the PCC Coordinator through an application and interview process.

-The Volunteer and Training Coordinator, who shall:
+The Training & Development Coordinator, who shall:

 Be responsible for the scheduling of all PCC Volunteer shifts;